Jessica Backhaus

 Jessica Backhaus (born 1970) is a German photographer.

 Early life

 Backhaus was born in 1970 Cuxhaven, Germany.
 In 1986 she moved to Paris.
-In 1992, at the age of 22, she met the French photographer Gisele Freund, who became a friend and influential mentor.
+In 1992, at the age of 22, she met the French photographer Gisèle Freund, who became a friend and influential mentor.

 Career

 Her work is held in the collections of the Museum of Fine Arts Houston and the Yale University Art Gallery.